Republic of the Floridas: Background

 Starting with the American Revolution, Florida was sought after by the United States.
 What had begun as a Spanish colony, Florida became a British holding from 1763 until 1783 when, with the Treaty of Paris, it was once again returned to Spain.
 During those twenty years, and after, the Florida territory became a haven for British loyalists, Native Americans, and run-away slaves.
 Many citizens and politicians in the United States feared this haven and wished to bring Florida under control in order to protect the southern border.
-Aside from increasing pressure from the United States, Spain’s empire was weakened, thanks to the Napoleonic war and, more particularly, the Peninsular War, and increasingly losing control on its territories, including Florida.
+Aside from increasing pressure from the United States, Spain's empire was weakened, thanks to the Napoleonic war and, more particularly, the Peninsular War, and increasingly losing control of its territories, including Florida.
 According to a letter written at the time, Spanish East Florida had only three military establishments; a garrison of about 200 men at St. Augustine, roughly 80 men at a place called the Cow Ford (now Jacksonville) on the St. Johns River, and "50 or 60 invalids" at Amelia Island.

-Tensions between the two countries, and the individuals who lived on either side of the border, escalated and led to a number of conflicts.
+Tensions between the two countries, and the inhabitants who lived on either side of the border, escalated and led to a number of conflicts.
 These conflicts included an insurrection in West Florida in 1810 and an unsuccessful attempt at a coup by the self-described Patriots in 1812 in East Florida.